Tips for Banquet Planning

 If you're responsible for banquet planning, it means you are probably responsible for putting an entire event together from flowers, to a menu, drinks, music, decorations, entertainment, and seating charts.
 SmartDraw may not be able plan your banquet for you, but we can provide the tools to make it a bit easier.

 You may want to brainstorm ideas for your event.
-Collect offers from possible vendors, photo inspirtations from Pinterest, blogs, or magazines.
+Collect offers from possible vendors, photo inspirations from Pinterest, blogs, or magazines.
 SmartDraw helps you organize your ideas using a mind map.
-You can link to PDF offers, images on the web or on your computer.
+You can link to PDF offers, images on the web, and more.

 When choosing a venue or room consider the following and make sure it fits with both the size and feeling of your banquet or event: